How to Stop Clenching Your Teeth at Night

 According to The Bruxism Association, nearly 70% of bruxism cases are caused because of stress and anxiety.
 If you can limit your stress, you have a good chance of reducing teeth grinding.
 Some activities to help relieve your stress could include:

-If you’re seeing the signs of teeth grinding (including chronic headaches or migraines), contact our dental office to get you in for a nightguard consultation 206-325-0166 .
-It could be the solution to a great night’s sleep – free from pain!
+If you’re seeing the signs of teeth grinding (including chronic headaches or migraines), Contact Us to get you in for a nightguard consultation 206-325-0166 .
+It could be the solution to a great night’s sleep—free from pain!

 The content on this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.